arangodb/docs/3.10/data-modeling-collections-database-methods.md

   be changed once set.
   This option is meaningless in a single server setup.

-  When choosing the shard keys, one must be aware of the following rules and limitations: In a sharded collection with more than one shard it is not possible to set up a unique constraint on an attribute that is not the one and only shard key given in *shardKeys*.
+  When choosing the shard keys, you must be aware of the following rules and limitations: In a sharded collection with more than one shard it is not possible to set up a unique constraint on an attribute that is not the one and only shard key given in `shardKeys`.
 This is because enforcing a unique constraint would otherwise make a global index necessary or need extensive communication for every single write operation.
-Furthermore, if *_key* is not the one and only shard key, then it is not possible to set the *_key* attribute when inserting a document, provided the collection has more than one shard.
-Again, this is because the database has to enforce the unique constraint on the *_key* attribute and this can only be done efficiently if this is the only shard key by delegating to the individual shards.
+Furthermore, if `_key` is not the one and only shard key, then it is not possible to set the `_key` attribute when inserting a document, provided the collection has more than one shard.
+Again, this is because the database has to enforce the unique constraint on the `_key` attribute and this can only be done efficiently if this is the only shard key by delegating to the individual shards.

-- *replicationFactor* (optional, default is 1): in a cluster, this attribute determines how many copies of each shard are kept on different DB-Servers.
+- `replicationFactor` (optional, default `1`): in a cluster, this attribute determines how many copies of each shard are kept on different DB-Servers.
 The value 1 means that only one copy (no synchronous replication) is kept.
 A value of k means that k-1 replicas are kept.
 Any two copies reside on different DB-Servers.
-  Replication between them is synchronous, that is, every write operation to the "leader" copy will be replicated to all "follower" replicas, before the write operation is reported successful.
+  Replication between them is synchronous, that is, every write operation to the "leader" copy is replicated to all "follower" replicas, before the write operation is reported successful.

   If a server fails, this is detected automatically and one of the